 The Lake Show needs the good Andrew Bynum to win a championship.
 Between him and Pau Gasol they are superior on the interior.
 Kobe Bryant is hardly containable, so the supporting cast only has to play marginal.
 Without Metta World Peace, Ramon Sessions might need to score more, and perhaps Troy Murphy.

 Lob City needs to do just that, play their fast pace.
 Chris Paul is the floor general, but he will have to score in this series.
 Randy Foye and Moe Williams need to play well defensively to stay on the floor for their offense.
 Blake Griffin should live at the free throw line, but you do that by going inside not settling on the perimeter.

 Memphis has a talented front line and has the advantage inside because Marc Gasol and Zack Randolph are two-way players.
 They should go at DeAndre Jordan because the Clippers struggle when he’s in foul trouble.
 O.J.
 Mayo and Rudy Gay should attack and run the lanes, and Mike Conley will have open looks.

-Tags: April 2012 Atlanta Hawks Boston Celtics Chicago Bulls Dallas Mavericks Denver Nuggets Featured Indiana Pacers Los Angeles Clippers Los Angeles Lakers Memphis Grizzlies Miami Heat National Basketball Association NBA New York Knicks Oklahoma City Thunder Orlando Magic Philadelphia 76ers Playoffs Popular Postseason San Antonio Spurs Utah Jazz
+Tags: April 2012 Atlanta Hawks Boston Celtics Chicago Bulls Dallas Mavericks Denver Nuggets Indiana Pacers Los Angeles Clippers Los Angeles Lakers Memphis Grizzlies Miami Heat National Basketball Association NBA New York Knicks Oklahoma City Thunder Orlando Magic Philadelphia 76ers Playoffs Postseason San Antonio Spurs Utah Jazz